famished-tiger/loxxy/README.md

   a Lox interpreter written in Lox.

 ### Roadmap
-- To extend the test suite
+- Extend the test suite
+- Improve the error handling
-- To improve the documentation
+- Improve the documentation
-- To run the LoxLox interpreter
+- Ability run the LoxLox interpreter

-## What's the fuss about Lox?
-...
-Nothing...
-Bob Nystrom designed a language __simple__ enough so that he could present two implementations (an interpreter, then a compiler) in one single book.

-In other words, __Lox__ contains interesting features found in most general-purpose languages.

 ## Hello world example
 The next examples show how to use the interpreter directly from Ruby code.